 The 1 percent have a vast armoury of material resources and political special forces but the 99 percent have an army.

-No Shortcuts tells us how to build our army and fight both within and beyond the workplace for the greater good.
-No Shortcuts shares McAlevey’s findings from interviewing and researching people involved in labour and social movement campaigns across America.
-Here, McAlevey lifts up their successes and failures and makes the argument those succeeding are following the deep methods of organising.
-No shortcuts.
+No Shortcuts tells us how to build our army of the people and fight for justice and equity both within and beyond the workplace.
+No Shortcuts shares McAlevey’s findings from interviewing and researching people involved in labour and social movement campaigns across America – lifting up their successes and failures.
+Here, she makes the argument those succeeding are following the deep methods of organising – no shortcuts (and we agree!).

 - You can not shortcut the methods of organising.
-Period.
+This is a craft that takes time, must be deeply respectful to the people and be built to win.
 It should not be confused with mobilising or advocacy but often is.

 - Too many of us are speaking to our audience of activists.
 That is why we lose.

 - We must be spending every day thinking about how to get people not on our side, working with us to win.